NullDev/Advent-of-Code/2024/Day_11/README.md

 ## --- Day 11: Plutonian Pebbles ---

-The ancient civilization on [Pluto](/2019/day/20) was known for its ability to manipulate spacetime, and while the Historians explore their infinite corridors, you've noticed a strange set of physics-defying stones.
+The ancient civilization on [Pluto](https://adventofcode.com/2019/day/20) was known for its ability to manipulate spacetime, and while The Historians explore their infinite corridors, you've noticed a strange set of physics-defying stones.

 At first glance, they seem like normal stones: they're arranged in a perfectly **straight line**, and each stone has a **number** engraved on it.